moodle-an-hochschulen/moodle-local_staticpage/README.md

 =====
 The local_staticpage plugin uses the "standard" pagelayout of your theme by default for creating the Moodle pages.
 For most themes, this works well.

-If you want to style static pages in any special way, you could extend your theme with a "staticpage" pagelayout. local_staticpage will use this pagelayout as soon as it exists in your /theme/<yourtheme>/config.php:

-$THEME->layouts = array(
-	[...]
-	'staticpage' => array(
-		'file' => 'general.php',
-		'regions' => array('side-pre'),
-		'defaultregion' => 'side-pre',
-		'options' => array('langmenu'=>true)
-	);

-With this pagelayout, you could use a CSS cascade like this to style static pages content in some special way:
+If you want to style static pages in any special way, you could use a CSS cascade to style static pages content in some special way:

-body.pagelayout-staticpage ... { }
+If you are using Apache mod_rewrite URLs, you can use this CSS selector: body.path-static ... { }
+If you are not using Apache mod_rewrite URLs, you can use this CSS selector: body.path-local-staticpage ... { }

 Security considerations